 Heckling, drama mark House hearing on slavery reparations as top Dem asks, 'Why not now?'

-The question of slavery reparations for black Americans was the subject of a fiery and emotional House Judiciary Committee hearing Wednesday as Democrats called on measures to address America’s “original sin” -- while Republicans described such measures as an “injustice” and “almost certainly unconstitutional.”
+The question of slavery reparations for black Americans was the subject of a fiery and emotional House Judiciary Committee hearing Wednesday as Democrats called for measures to address America’s “original sin” -- while Republicans described such payments as an “injustice” and “almost certainly unconstitutional.”

 The Constitution, Civil Rights and Civil Liberties subcommittee held the hearing on H.R.
 40 -- a bill by Rep. Sheila Jackson-Lee, D-Texas, to set up a commission to study and develop a response to the question of reparations for slavery.